Solarcaskets/solarcaskets/README.md

 ## The Casket Collection

 The SOLARCASKETS collection consists of four distinct types of NFTs, each representing a unique casket tier: Diamond, Platinum, Gold, and Wooden.
-Upon accumulating the required 200,000 SOLARCASKETS tokens, holders are automatically awarded one of these NFT caskets.
-These NFTs serve as admission tickets for participating in the decentralized FlowerPoker gambling games on the SOLARSPACE platform.
+Upon accumulating the required 200,000 SOLARCASKETS tokens, holders are awarded one of these NFT caskets.
+They can obtain this NFT by visiting the "Swap & Play" page.
+These NFTs serve as admission tickets for participating in the Flowerpoker gambling game on the SOLARSPACE platform.

 The rarity distribution of generated caskets is as follows: